Before we learn about market research questions, how about a coke?

 One of these failures happened because of poor market research.
 Coca-Cola’s highly ambitious product, C2, which was half regular and half diet coke, tanked badly, as they didn’t ask the right questions to the right audience during market research.

-Coca-Cola lost upwards of $50 million on C2, and we don’t want something similar happening to one of your products.
+According to the Coca-Cola market research surveys, Coca-Cola lost upwards of $50 million on C2, and we don’t want something similar happening to one of your products.
 That’s why we focus on market research questions that’ll get the right responses to scale your business to better heights.
 Here’s a snippet of what we’ll further discuss in this article.

 - What is Market Research